-The 3 most common misconceptions about valuing your SaaS business
+The 3 most common misconceptions about SaaS valuation

 - Comparing yourself to a recently sold competitor.
 Context is key.
 The buyer could have a range of motives that allowed them to value higher or lower than expected (i.e. strategic acquisition in a space, the business has the largest client in the industry, etc.)